rezaki-ali/IRTF_SUSTAIN_RG/IRTF_Proposed_Research_Group_SUSTAIN_RG_Draft_Charter_v1_0.md

 ## Vision

-The long-term goal of the Sustainability and the Internet Research Group (SUSTAIN RG) is to contribute to the advancement of the Internet as a fundamental part of sustainable and resilient societies and planet, through conceptual and evidence-based research collaboration.
+The long-term goal of the Sustainability and the Internet Research Group (SUSTAIN RG) is to contribute to the advancement of the Internet as a fundamental part of sustainable and resilient societies and planets, through conceptual and evidence-based research collaboration.

 ## Scope